Every business owner needs to know how to calculate their gross profit margin (%) and net profit margin (%).

-QuickBooks or Enterprise has the power and flexibility to accumulate costs for each job, calculate gross profit for each job, and display both gross and net profit dollars and percentages for your business.
+QuickBooks or Enterprise has the power and flexibility to show income for each job, accumulate costs for each job, calculate gross profit for each job, and display both gross and net profit dollars and percentages for your entire business.

-When you use your accounting software to help you see, and use, these critical numbers, you can continually improve your results.
-As you improve your results you can increase your profits to your highest potential.
+When you use your accounting software to help you see, and use, these critical numbers, you continually improve your results.
+And, as you improve your results, you maximize your profits.

 My goal is to help business owners (like you) learn how to use QuickBooks and Enterprise accounting software as “the tool of choice for the job at hand!”

-If this information was helpful, please take a few minutes to check out our affordable online QuickBooks subscription training series.
+If this information was helpful, it’s only one small example of how to use your numbers to boost your profits!
+Take a few minutes to check out this extensive (and affordable!) online QuickBooks subscription training series.

-Alternatively, if you’d like individual coaching, or have any questions, please give me a call or send me an e-mail today.
-I am here to help…
+Alternatively, if you’d like individual coaching, or have any questions, please give us a call or send an e-mail today.